wocss/wocss/packages/tools.resets/README.md

 #### reset-list()

-Removes any styles that were previously set on a list, clearing out all the margins and padding that are there by default.
+Removes any styles that were previously set on a list.

 ```scss
 .items {